 Banktastic conducted focus group conversations with some Millennial small business owners from our National Millennial Advisory Board to hear about their banking relationships, their attitudes and what else they need to be successful.

-A number of key themes emerged, but one point of discussion about a desire for incubators and connections with the community and investors was surprising and went deep.
+A number of key themes emerged, but a desire for incubators and connections with the community and investors was a surprising point of discussion that went deep.

 Here’s more of what Millennial business owners said: